Distance: 38-mile loop

-Often along this stretch of coast there’s a killer climb on the other side of the Gualala River to get back to Hwy 1, so the mellow little riser here is a pleasant surprise.
+Often along this stretch of coast there’s a killer climb on the other side of the Gualala River to get back to Hwy 1, but not here—the mellow little riser here is a pleasant surprise.
 Turn L on Hwy 1 and ride the few miles back to Stewart’s Point, hopefully with the northerly wind for which the area is famous at your back.

 Afterthoughts: The coast is always subject to fog and wind, and thus chill, even on the hottest days.
 The hills of Tin Barn and Annapolis can get very hot.
 So come prepared for a huge temperature swing.
 The last time I was there, it was 102 degrees on Tin Barn and 64 (and windy) on Hwy 1—a swing of 38 degrees.
 Plan your water supply before starting out—on a hot day, two water bottles may not be enough to get you from Ratna Ling to Stewart’s Point.

 Shortening the route: You can cut the route in half by turning L instead of R on Stewart’s Point/Skaggs Springs Rd. and riding it to Hwy 1.
 It’s a lovely stretch of road, so you won’t be losing any beauty.
 You could also cut the route in half the other way, by riding just the Annapolis half of the route (Annapolis to Stewart’s Point/Skaggs Springs Rd. to Hwy 1).
 It’s probably equally hard in either direction.
 Some people ride just Annapolis Road, as an out-and-back.

 Adding miles: Obviously you can add King Ridge to the route, since it’s contiguous, and if you’re up for that my hat’s off to you.
 You can add Hwy 1 miles by continuing south past Kruse Ranch Rd, enlarging the loop by leaving Hwy 1 at either Timber Cove Rd, Fort Ross Rd., or Meyers Grade Rd. (in that order heading south), all of which are much harder climbs than Kruse Ranch.
 Remember, Hwy 1 gets tougher and scarier as you go south.